MinaProtocol/mina/rfcs/0024-infrastructure-requirements.md

   - Initially, it is important that no two daemons are producing blocks with the same private keys due to a bug in the daemon: https://github.com/CodaProtocol/coda/issues/756

 ## Implementation Overview

-### Summary
-In short, this system will be embodied by a series of container clusters running in various *regions*.

-Builds will be managed by a Container Build pipeline, releasing artifacts to one or more Docker container registries.

-To deploy a testnet, container *Tasks* representing various testnet components can be scheduled to the clusters.

-To facilitate testing, service *Tasks* may be scheduled alongside daemon *Tasks* that will manipulate the Daemon's GraphQL Endpoint and trigger/verify the desired behavior.

-The bulk of the monitoring workload will be handled by Prometheus which will scrape the metrics endpoints of the individual components.

-Logs will be redirected from the container's stdout/stderr and retained in an external log management system.

-Alerting will be handled by Grafana, watching prometheus metrics.

 ### Infrastructure